dnauck/AspSQLProvider/README.txt

-About AspSQLProvider
+About NauckIT.PostgreSQLProvider

-AspSQLProvider is a PostgreSQL implementation of the ASP.NET 2.0 Membership, Role, Profileprovider and Session-State Store Provider.
+NauckIT.PostgreSQLProvider is a PostgreSQL implementation of the ASP.NET 2.0 Membership, Role, Profileprovider and Session-State Store Provider.

-AspSQLProvider is distributed using the MIT/X11 License.
+NauckIT.PostgreSQLProvider is distributed using the MIT/X11 License.

 Requirements: